 Joe Cheetham British, b.
 1992

-In this repetitive/ constant search for a boundary, a point of tension within Cheetham's paintings, compositional elements that verge on romanticism are curtailed through simplification and deliberate restraint; facial features swollen, enlarged and saturated as if at breaking point, somehow remain steadfastly resistant to betraying defined emotion.
+In this constant search for a point of tension within his paintings, compositional elements that verge on romanticism are curtailed through simplification and deliberate restraint; facial features - swollen, enlarged and saturated as if at breaking point - somehow remain steadfastly resistant to betraying defined emotion.
 Indeed, the true power of these paintings is in the preservative nature of the medium itself: oil paint elongates and suspends moments that could so easily be lost; it enables one to attempt to capture this ambiguous, fraught in-between.
-If the paintings achieve a physical response, it is through this subtle ambiguity not because it is painted plain.
+If Cheetham's paintings achieve a physical response, it is through subtle ambiguity not because it is painted plain.
 We feel these paintings beyond the emotions they portray.